mila-iqia/blocks/docs/cg.rst

 ==============================

 Theano constructs computation graphs of mathematical expressions.
-Bricks help you :doc:`build these graphs <bricks_overview>`, but they do more than that.
+Bricks help you :doc:`build these graphs <bricks_overview>`, but it does more than that.
 When you apply a brick to a Theano variable, it automatically *annotates* this Theano variable, in two ways:

-* It defines the *role* this variable plays in the computation graph e.g. it will label weights matrices and biases as parameters, keep track of which variables where the in- and outputs of your bricks, and more.
+* It defines the *role* this variable plays in the computation graph e.g. it will label weight matrices and biases as parameters, keep track of which variables were the in- and outputs of your bricks, and more.
 * It constructs *auxiliary variables*.
-These are variables which are not an output of your brick, but might still be of interest.
+These are variables which are not outputs of your brick, but might still be of interest.
 For example, if you are training a neural network, you might be interested to now the norm of your weight matrices, so Blocks attaches these as auxiliary variables to the graph.